Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Numerical experiments

 We impose periodic boundary conditions on a $[0,1]^2$ domain.
 This domain is discretized in space by $256$ points in each dimension using a second-order central finite difference scheme.
 For time $t \in [0,5]$, to emphasize curvature-related errors, we employ $\Delta t = 10^{-3}$ with a variety of time-integration schemes.
 For our velocity field $c$, we consider potential flow with some background horizontal velocity superposed with a Rankine vortex.

 We choose $\Gamma = 8R/3$, $R = 1/16$, and offset variables $x_o = x - 0.5$, $y_o = y - 0.5$.
 Our initial conditions are haphazardly placed Gaussians,

 where

 To efficiently evolve the system, we truncate the rank of $c_x$ and $c_y$ to a rank-4 approximation, which is the threshold where singular values are less than $10^{-1}$ times the largest singular value, and we use these approximate velocity fields for both the full-rank and low-rank simulations so that we may directly compare the integration error between numerical schemes.
 In Figure \ref{fig:advDiff}, we show full-rank and low-rank solutions computed with Heun's method and the second-order so-DORK scheme, respectively.
 We fix the rank to $r = 5$ to contrast with our rank-adaptive solution which dynamically adjusts the rank to capture feature solutions on the fly.
 Clearly, the rank-adaptive solution is preferable to the under-resolved rank-5 solution.
 The rank initially increases to accommodate for the advected field hitting the vortex, but then the rank decreases as diffusion dominates the system.
+The adaptive-rank algorithm \ref{alg:rankAugment} tracks the rank of the full-order solution quite well.
+Adjusting $\sigma^*$ and $\theta^*$ could yield an even closer match at an increased computational cost.

 We also integrate the system with the same integrators from the literature as in Section \ref{sec:matDiffEq}.
 The mean error (as measured by the deviation from the full-rank numerical solution) divided by the norm of the initial conditions is enumerated in Table \ref{tab:AdvectionDiffError} at different ranks.
-At lower ranks, the DORK and so-DORK schemes perform the best possibly because they directly incorporate the high-order curvature of the low-rank manifold, and the system is not ill-conditioned, meaning the perturbation series converge quickly.
-At higher rank, the classic DORK scheme does not converge due to the singular correlation matrix.
-This is where the gd-DORK scheme shines since in each substep, it only projects onto the tangent space of the low-rank manifold while still updating the subspace as we integrate.
+At lower ranks, the DORK and so-DORK schemes perform the best, possibly because they directly incorporate the high-order curvature of the low-rank manifold, and the system is not ill-conditioned, meaning the perturbation series converge quickly.
+At higher ranks, the classic DORK scheme does not converge due to the singular correlation matrix.
+This is where the gd-DORK scheme excels since in each substep, it only projects onto the tangent space of the low-rank manifold while still updating the subspace as we integrate.